secova25/Student-Records-/README.md

 dependent objects without specifying their concrete classes (Nahar and Sakib p1)”.

 ## Download and Startup
     At this moment in time there are two versions.
 The first version was contructed in Eclipes as a maven project.
-This project can be found in a folder called
+This project can be found in a folder called JAVA CODE.
+Be advice you must have Eclipse installed on your computer, java and maven setup properly.
+If you need help please visit: https://www.guru99.com/install-eclipse-java.html .

 ## Java version
  For an example of Abstract factory we constructed  an interface called credit, where